UNITED STATES HISTORY

 In these two sequential courses, students explore the scope and depth of the American experience.
 Students engage with course material both independently and collaboratively to develop critical thinking skills, analyze evidence-based historical narratives, and conduct archival research.
 Each unit consists of primary and secondary sources that challenge students to uncover the complexities within historical study.

-History 315K surveys America from the colonial beginnings through the Civil War, and History 315L explores the post-Civil War era through the end of the 20th century.
+History 315K surveys America from the colonial beginnings through the Civil War, and History 315L explores the post-Civil War era through the beginning of the 21st century.

 What it means to be American has been shaped and reimagined by the various experiences of individuals and groups throughout the nation’s history.